inveniosoftware/rfcs/rdm/0007-access-control.md

 Deposit records have the additional following actions:
 - Publish: Ability to publish a new record.
-- Edit: Ability to edit an already published record.
+- Edit: Ability to edit an unpublished record.
 This differs from the record update action.
 - New version: Ability to create a new version of an existing record.

 It is possible to extend this model with more actions for each data model as needed.